Answering How MPLX May Weather The Energy Crisis

 The company's latest presentation includes several slides.
 The first slide outlines its plan to reach positive cash flow.

 In our view, MPLX's plans for reaching financial self-sufficiency sometime in the coming quarters will remain.
-We also noticed that the company was already significantly lowering its capital needs for 2020, lowered from its original estimate of $2.5 billion to $1.5 billion.
-With the negative drag from reduced crude and natural gas production, it could be lower, much lower.
+We also noticed that the company already significantly lowered its capital needs for 2020, from its original estimate of $2.5 billion to $1.5 billion.
+With the negative drag from reduced crude and natural gas production, it could be much lower.

 The following slide includes several critical financial metrics.

 MPLX's leverage equals 4.1, a little on the high end, in our view.
 The DCF coverage for the 4th quarter was 1.42.
 Its total debt equals $20 billion, and the company spends $900 million a year in interest.
 Total revenue for 2019 equaled $9.0 billion.
 Cash expenses for the same year, minus an impairment charge, equaled $4.1 billion.
-Total cash expenses going forward equaled $5.0 billion or 55% of total revenue.
+Total cash expenses going forward equal $5.0 billion or 55% of total revenue.
 The company's financial health shows some ability to weather significant revenue turndowns.

-The above slide summarizes the company's Logistics & Storage business, which generates 2/3 bds of the company's EBITDA.
+The above slide summarizes the company's Logistics & Storage business, which generates 2/3 bps of the company's EBITDA.

 MPLX's Gathering & Processing Segment generates the other third of the revenue.
 We included a company slide on Gathering & Processing.